Biden operatives accessed secret Senate records at University of Delaware before mid-March, report says

 Biden dropped off 1,875 boxes of “photographs, documents, videotapes, and files” and 415 gigabytes of electronic records to the University of Delaware in 2012.
 The university initially said it expected to make the records “available to the public two years after Biden’s last day in elected public office.”
 In April 2019, just hours before Biden announced his current presidential bid, the university changed its mind, and said the papers wouldn't be released until either December 31, 2019, or until two years after Biden “retires from public life,” whichever comes later.

 Biden campaign officials "rifled through" the documents on "at least one occasion," Business Insider reported, citing a statement from University spokeswoman Andrea Boyle Tippett.
-The campaign visit came some point after Biden announced his presidential campaign last year -- but before "mid-March" 2020, when the library closed due to the coronavirus.
+The campaign's visit to the library came some point after Biden announced his presidential campaign in April 2019 -- but before "mid-March" 2020, when the library closed due to the coronavirus.
 No one from the Biden team has visited since the closure, Tippett claimed.

 The university did not return Fox News' request for comment Thursday.